 Some of you may have been tempted to skip learning about RRSPs because you have a CCPC.
 You could just pay yourself with dividends rather than building an RRSP.
 That approach has been and still is suggested by many accountants.
 However, it may not be the best approach.

 Welcome back to the Jedi Academy.
 This is where we receive more advanced RRSP training from Master Yoda.
 This is not for the uninitiated.
 For the basics of RRSPs, take RRSP Anatomy 101 first.
 You can also download the Jedi Mindtricks Calculator to help your human mind process some of the mathematics for you.

 Alas, the Sith Lords on the Dark Side of the Force have not been idle.
 They have changed the game with their personal income tax increases and attack on CCPCs.
 You must unlearn what you have learned.

-Another advantage of a salary is that if your corporation makes a large income that would put you over $500K/yr where the regular corporate tax rates kick in instead of the small business rate, the expense of paying out a salary can be used to pull your corporate income back down below $500K.
+Paying salary may also be advantageous when your corporation makes a large income that would put you over $500K/yr small business deduction threshold where the regular corporate tax rates kick in.
+The expense of paying out a salary can be used to pull your corporate income back down below $500K.

-The proposed cap of ~1M on passive investment income for CCPCs may alter that argument to favour some salary.
-As long as you are going to build up $1M of retained earnings in your corp over your career, you can use the remaining income as salary.
-The good news is that a CCPC allows you to adjust your salary up and down to ensure you get the best contribution room and marginal tax rates to optimize your RRSP deductions.
+The recently legislated passive income tax changes for CCPCs may alter that argument to favour some salary.
+Salary can be used to lower active business income and create more room for passive income.
+A CCPC also allows you to adjust your salary up and down to ensure that you get the best contribution room and marginal tax rates to optimize your RRSP deductions.

 Comparison of CCPC Dividends vs Salary and RRSPs for an Ontario CCPC in 2018 With a Net Revenue of 400K/yr